 India, US to enhance cooperation in combating terrorism

-NEW DELHI (AP) — India and the U.S. have agreed to enhanced cooperation in tackling money laundering and combating the financing of terrorism.
+NEW DELHI (AP) — India and the U.S. agreed Friday to enhanced cooperation in tackling money laundering and combating the financing of terrorism.

-A statement issued after Friday's meeting of the Economic and Financial Partnership group says the cooperation was not limited to information exchanges involving global terrorist financing or the designation of specific terrorist facilitators and financiers.
+A statement issued after a meeting of the Economic and Financial Partnership group said the cooperation was not limited to information exchanges involving global terrorist financing or the designation of specific terrorist facilitators and financiers.

 It said India has demonstrated its support for action against non-compliant countries.